 Healing Circles Houston

-Houston Nonviolent Communication (HoustonNVC)
+Houston Nonviolent Communication-NVC

 English Dharma Group (EDG)

 Fill out our survey to submit events, programs, volunteer opportunities, and posts we can share on our compassionate community calendar and blog.

-Attend a workshop to foster compassion in yourself, or participate in a service project to put compassion in action, or both!
+Attend a workshop to foster compassion in yourself, or participate in a service project to put compassion into action.